Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Each recipe's keywords property targets specific long-tail variations:

-• "date night dinner" (primary keyword)
+• "date night dinner" — primary keyword across all recipes

-• Recipe-specific terms ("shrimp scampi", "seared scallops")
+• Recipe-specific terms: "shrimp scampi", "seared scallops", "beef tenderloin"

 4. Image Optimization